EventuallyFixed/timesync/README.md

 # Why
 Because the only backup options for these devices are either one-time copies, or online, paid-for services.
+I want to use my own disks: One on site receiving incremental backups, and (at least) one securely stored off-site, in rotation.

 # Aim
 - To create a user-friendly, and incremental, backup system.